-If leaving your bag out makes you uneasy or unable to focus on enjoying your partner, use one the options listed in the Clothing and Ostomy Accessories section to keep it out of sight and out of mind.
+If leaving your bag out makes you uneasy or unable to focus on enjoying your partner, use one of the options listed in the Clothing and Ostomy Accessories section to keep it out of sight and out of mind.

 Sex should be enjoyed, so it’s really important that you and your partner are both on the same page when it comes to having intercourse for the first time after surgery.

-If you’re a female and you’ve noticed vaginal dryness or pain, let your partner know so they can help you.
-It may require changing positions or some extra lube, but either way, this should be vocalized so you aren’t left feeling frustrated and alone.
+If you’re a female, and you’ve noticed vaginal dryness or pain, let your partner know, so they can help you.
+It may require changing positions or some extra lube, but either way, this should be vocalized, so you aren’t left feeling frustrated and alone.

 And speaking of positions – there is no right or wrong position when you’re getting back into sex after your surgery (or any time, for that matter!).
 You may want to take it slow and go for easier positions before busting out Kama Sutra, however.